neondatabase/website/content/docs/ai/ai-vector-search-optimization.md

 ## Sequential scans with pgvector

-By default, `pgvector` performs a sequential scan on the database and calculates the distance between the query vector and all vectors in the table.
-This approach does an exact search and guarantees 100% recall, but it can become costly with large datasets.
+Without indexes, `pgvector` performs a sequential scan on the database and calculates the distance between the query vector and all vectors in the table.
+This approach does an exact search and guarantees 100% recall, but it can be costly with large datasets.

 <Admonition type="info">
 **Recall** is a metric used to evaluate the performance of a search algorithm.
 It measures how effectively the search retrieves relevant items from a dataset.
 It is defined as the ratio of the number of relevant items retrieved by the search to the total number of relevant items in the dataset.
 </Admonition>

-The query below uses `EXPLAIN ANALYZE` to generate the execution plan and displays the performance of the similarity search query.
+The query below uses `EXPLAIN ANALYZE` to generate an execution plan and display the performance of the similarity search query.

 ```sql
 EXPLAIN ANALYZE SELECT * FROM documents ORDER BY embedding <-> '[0.011699999682605267,..., 0.008700000122189522]' LIMIT 100;
 ```

-This is what the result looks like:
+This is what the query plan looks like:

 ```sql
 Limit  (cost=748.19..748.44 rows=100 width=173) (actual time=39.475..39.487 rows=100 loops=1)